 They may be recognised by their many stalls, each selling different kinds of cheap and nice local food.
 All hawker centres are not air conditioned (Those that have air conditioning are known as food courts, and are normally located inside shopping malls).
 If the weather is hot, you will have to endure the warm air while you are enjoying the delicious food.
 However, there are some unspoken rules that you need to know when you are eating at Singapore hawker centres.
 This article will tell you the rules and culture that you have to follow.

 To "chop" a seat means to reserve a seat, so the first thing that you have to do when you are at a busy Singapore hawker centre, especially during lunch hours between 12.00 p.m. to 2.00p.m. is to chop a seat before you order food.
-The way to do this in hawker centre is to place a packet of tissue paper on the table that you wish to reserve.
+The way to do this in hawker centre is to place a packet of tissue paper or umbrella or your staff badge on the table that you wish to reserve.
 Other diners will respect your "chop" and will not remove the tissue paper or take the seat.
 So take note, if you see a packet of tissue on the hawker centre table, it means that the seat is taken so please do not sit on it.

 "Da Pao" is a common phrase that you will hear when you queue to order your food at the stall, it is a Singapore slang word meaning "take away".
 They will ask you whether you are going to have your food "here" or "Da Pao".
 If you can't pronounce the word properly even after some practice, just tell them "take away".
 Most of the hawker understand simple English and they will know that you mean "Da Pao".